BLPR: Robust License Plate Recognition under Viewpoint and Illumination Variations via Confidence-Driven VLM Fallback: Experimental Results

 \subsection{Vehicle, License Plate, and Character-Level Detection}

 The experimental setup of the proposed BLPR system consisted of a workstation equipped with an AMD Ryzen 9 7950X3D processor, 32 GB of RAM, and an NVIDIA GeForce RTX 4080 SUPER GPU with 16 GB of VRAM.
+The car and license plate detection models were trained for 100 epochs with an input image size of 640 × 640 pixels and a confidence threshold of 0.50.
+Table \ref{tab:detector-comparison} presents the results of all the evaluated YOLO architectures, demonstrating that all of them reach performance metrics that satisfy the operational requirements for the detection task, with each model achieving precision above 0.92 and mAP@0.5 above 0.92.
+However, for this implementation, YOLO26n was chosen as the best backbone due to its better computational efficiency.

-Specifically, the car and license plate detection model, based on YOLOv26n, was trained for 100 epochs with an input image size of $640 \times 640$ pixels and a confidence threshold of 0.50.
-During experimentation, we observed the importance of adding a 10-pixel padding to the predicted license plate bounding box to prevent character truncation during ROI extraction.
+Although models such as YOLOv8s and YOLOv11s offer high F1 scores, YOLO26n attains the highest mAP@0.5 (0.979) with a substantial reduction in computational demand.
+In particular, YOLO26n only requires 5.4 GFLOPs, which is a significant reduction in complexity compared to the 21.5 GFLOPs required by YOLOv8s and YOLOv11s.
+This reduction in GFLOPs is necessary to enable real-time processing and feasibility of deployment in resource-constrained settings while still maintaining localization accuracy.
+Furthermore, during experimentation, we observed the importance of adding a 10-pixel padding to the predicted license plate bounding box to prevent character truncation during ROI extraction.
 This configuration resulted in an mAP@50–95 score of 0.7818.
 Moreover, the model achieved recall and precision of 0.8890 and 0.9227, respectively, and an F1-score of 0.9055, indicating robust and balanced performance in object localization across multiple IoU thresholds.

-As shown in Table \ref{tab:ocr_comparison}, we evaluated EasyOCR, PaddleOCR, TrOCR, YOLOv26n, and YOLOv26x on the BLPR-C and BLPR-D datasets to define the OCR module of the proposed framework.
-The results clearly indicate that YOLOv26x provides the best overall performance, particularly in terms of precision–recall balance and robustness across datasets.
-Notably, YOLOv26x achieves near-saturated performance on BLPR-C (F1-score of 0.9904), while maintaining competitive generalization on the more challenging BLPR-D dataset (F1-score of 0.8008), outperforming all competing methods in precision (0.9128).
+As shown in Table \ref{tab:ocr-comparison}, we evaluated EasyOCR, PaddleOCR, TrOCR, YOLO26n, and YOLO26x on the BLPR-C and BLPR-D datasets to define the OCR module of the proposed framework.
+The splits for both datasets are 80\% for training, 10\% for validation and 10\% for testing.
+The results clearly indicate that YOLO26x provides the best overall performance, particularly in terms of precision–recall balance and robustness across datasets.
+Notably, YOLO26x achieves near-saturated performance on BLPR-C (F1-score of 0.9904), while maintaining competitive generalization on the more challenging BLPR-D dataset (F1-score of 0.8008), outperforming all competing methods in precision (0.9128).
 This suggests that the model effectively captures character-level features while remaining resilient to real-world variability.